shahab00x/bshorts/README.md

 1. **[`b_manifest.json`](https://docs.bastyon.com/dev/apps/miniapps/get-started.html#b-manifest-json)** – This file is essential for describing your mini-application and its settings
 2. **[`b_icon.png`](https://docs.bastyon.com/dev/apps/miniapps/get-started.html#b-icon-png)** – This icon will be displayed as the app icon within the platform
-3. **`miniapp-service-worker.js`** – Service Worker file that handles request proxying through Tor
+3. **`miniapp-service-worker.js`** – Service Worker file that handles request proxying through Tor (optional, only needed if using privacy features)

 ### **Service Worker Configuration**

-The Service Worker is automatically configured to:
+When included, the Service Worker is automatically configured to:

 - ✅ Proxy external API requests through Tor
 - ✅ Allow direct access to Bastyon resources
 - ✅ Skip browser extensions and local resources
 - ✅ Provide graceful fallback when Tor is unavailable

-No additional configuration is required - it works out of the box!
+The Service Worker is completely optional - your app will work perfectly without it!

 ### **HTTPS Requirements**